William Piet Salmon, MD

 What do you enjoy most about practicing medicine?

-The opportunity to help those facing some of the most difficult challenges in their life, equip them with the tools to overcome those challenges and see the beauty that life has to offer.
+I find the greatest reward in helping individuals navigate some of the most challenging moments in their lives.
+I strive to equip my patients with the tools they need to overcome these obstacles and to help them rediscover the beauty and potential that life has to offer.